awsdocs/amazon-aurora-user-guide/doc_source/accessing-monitoring.md

 ## Viewing DB cluster status<a name="Aurora.Status"></a>

 The status of a DB cluster indicates its health\.
-You can view the status of a DB cluster by using the Amazon RDS console, the AWS CLI command [describe\-db\-clusters](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-clusters.html), or the API operation [DescribeDBClusters](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBClusters.html)\.
+You can view the status of a DB cluster and the cluster instances by using the Amazon RDS console, the AWS CLI, or the API\.

 **Note**
 Aurora also uses another status called *maintenance status*, which is shown in the **Maintenance** column of the Amazon RDS console\.
 This value indicates the status of any maintenance patches that need to be applied to a DB cluster\.
 Maintenance status is independent of DB cluster status\.
-For more information on *maintenance status*, see [Applying updates for a DB cluster](USER_UpgradeDBInstance.Maintenance.md#USER_UpgradeDBInstance.OSUpgrades)\.
+For more information about maintenance status, see [Applying updates for a DB cluster](USER_UpgradeDBInstance.Maintenance.md#USER_UpgradeDBInstance.OSUpgrades)\.

+**To view the status of a DB cluster**

+1. Sign in to the AWS Management Console and open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.

+1. In the navigation pane, choose **Databases**\.

+   The **Databases page** appears with the list of DB clusters\.
+For each DB cluster, the status value is displayed\.
+![\[Viewing the status of a DB cluster\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/Aurora_cluster_status.png)

 Find the possible status values for DB clusters in the following table\.